rugbyprof/2143-ObjectOrientedProgramming/Example_Study_Guide.md

 #### Dictionary

 Use a dictionary to help you create a list of unique values.
-Lets say I asked you to create a list of integers between 0-99999 that is entirely unique, but you couldn't use `in` to check and see if the value was already in the list.
+Lets say I asked you to create a list of `N` integers where `0 <= N <= 99999` and any value of `N` occurs only once within the list.
+You cannot use the `in` operator to check and see if the value is already in the list.
 You also can't use sets like so: `myNums = list(set(myNums))`.
 So, use a dicionary to help keep your items unique.